Searching optimal scales for reconstructing cosmological initial conditions using convolutional neural networks: Results

-In Fig.~\ref{fig:map}, we show the density maps of an input, a target, and two outputs for the test set.
-Both the single-input and dual-input models are able to roughly reconstruct the overall structure of the target density field.
-However, a notable difference is observed in the recovery of density contrast: the dual-input model more effectively reproduces the highest-density peaks and the most underdense regions compared to the single-input model.
+In Fig.~\ref{fig:map}, we show the density maps of an initial condition at $z=10$ and residual maps, defined as $\delta_\mathrm{rec}-\delta_\mathrm{ini}$.
+Both the single-input and dual-input models succeed in recovering the large-scale structure of the initial density field within residual $\sim 0.2$.
+Notably, systematic patterns emerge in the residuals: high-density regions in the initial condition tend to show negative residuals, while low-density regions tend to show positive ones.
+This indicates that the reconstructions tend to underestimate peaks and overestimate voids.
+Among the models, the dual-input model ($\lsub\sim\{76,228\}\hmpc$) shows the smallest residuals across both high- and low-density regions, suggesting it better captures the dynamic range of the initial density field than single-input models.
 This appearance is consistent with PDFs discussed in Section~\ref{subsec:result_optimal_scale}, which show that the single-input model tends to "pull back" density fluctuations excessively, leading to a narrower PDF than the target.